First-Person Controller

 Supporting custom controllers

-The integration happens using multiple components like the Character Manager, Input Manager and an interface called ICharacterController, let's' start by adding the components on your custom character controller object first like this:
+The integration is handled through several components, including the Character Manager, Input Manager, and an interface called ICharacterController.
+Let’s begin by adding these components to your custom character controller object, as shown below:

 using Akila.FPSFramework;